abah712/flask_shuffle/README.md

 export FLASK_APP=flask_shuffle.py
 flask initdb
 ```

+**Attention**.
+Change user and password cabled in *flask_shuffle.py*.
+Search for
+USERNAME and PASSWORD in file using a whatever text editor.

 Include the Apache configuration contained in *shuffle.domain.org.conf* file
 in */etc/http/conf/httpd.conf* file.
 Better: maintaining this file